-Give as most information as you can about the item.
+- Give as most information as you can about the item.

 The most difficult thing to set is the price.
 I generally always look for similar auctions to see how much they usually go for.
 I generally set a low price for the auction.
 And a bit more than what I would think for the instance price.
 You do not have to set an instant price of course.
 But some buyers much prefer an instant buyout.

-The risk with instant price is that you put it lower than what is worth.
+The risk with the instant price is that you put it lower than what is worth.
 It will get sold in less than 30 minutes in those cases.
 I got this case when I sold an accessory for a Swisscom TV.
 In this case, I put an instant price of 100 CHF and it got sold after 5 minutes.
 I did not check that the price for this item brand new on Swisscom was 150 CHF.
 I could have put my instant price at 125 CHF at least.
 But I was still very happy to get 100 CHF and get it fast.

 You do not have to use auctions of course.
 You can simply set a definite price and see if it will sell.
 I like auctions, a bit for the thrill of it!
 I got several cases where auctions got several times higher than I would have thought.
 But I also had cases when the start price did not move at all and I ended up selling below market price.

 There is something very important to not forget.
-When you set an auction with a low base price.
-You should be ready to sell for this low base price.
+When you set an auction with a low base price, you should be ready to sell for this low base price.
 I had a few items that sold for 1 CHF.
 Probably, I should have set the base price lower.